salmonwatersheds/fish_distribution_and_abundance_model_CCIRA/README.md

     #### Anadromous

-    For all `KNOWN`,`INFERRED`,`POTENTIAL` streams:
+    For all `KNOWN`,`INFERRED`,`POTENTIAL` streams, classify as follows:

     - `FEW_SALMON`: magnitude < 5
     - `SOME_SALMON`: magnitude >= 5, < 40
     - `MANY_SALMON`: magnitude >= 40
-    - `MOST_SALMON`: where a stream is noted as a top ten producer in the NuSEDS data for any given salmon species.
+    - `MOST_SALMON`: where a stream is noted as a top ten producer in the NuSEDS data for any given salmon species

     #### Resident